skku-syslab/lockify/fast26ae/README.md

 ## Experiment Execution

 All experiments are configured to be executed from **eternity1**.
+Number of clients refers to the number of nodes that currently have the file system mounted.
-(For single-client benchmarks, ensure that **only eternity1** mounts the target file system during execution.)
+For single-client benchmarks, ensure that **only eternity1** mounts the target file system (except for NFS, where eternity6 (the server) must also mount the directory for proper operation.)
+If any part of the setup becomes inconsistent or misconfigured, the simplest and most reliable way to recover is to **reboot the nodes** and retry the setup step.

 Benchmark scripts are located in the following directories: